iamlvv/Parklio/README.md

 This project is a simple car parking management system.
 The main features are:

 - Registering a new user (officer by default).
 Admin account is created manually.
-- Login
+- Login.
-- Adding a new vehicle to the system
+- Adding a new vehicle to the system.
 - Allow vehicler's owner to register additional services (e.g. car wash, oil change, etc.)
 - Allow officer to check out a vehicle
-- Allow officer and admin to check the history of a vehicle, check the check in/ check out status of the whole system, have a glance at the statistics, income daily/monthly/yearly of the system.
+- Allow officer and admin to check the information of a vehicle, the check in/ check out status, have a glance at the statistics, income daily/monthly/yearly of the whole system.
 - Allow user (including admin and officer) to change their details, like password, email, name, etc.
 - Allow only admin to adjust the prices of the services.